JohnEarnest/Octo/docs/XO-ChipSpecification.md

 	...

 	i := click
-	audio := i
+	audio
 	v0 := 2 # play for 2/60ths of a second, as expected
 	buzzer := v0

 Note that the `audio` instruction makes a copy of the values in Chip8 memory- altering memory will not change the contents of the audio buffer unless a subsequent `audio` instruction is fired.
 The initial contents of the pattern buffer is implementation-defined, so programmers wishing to use sound effects should always initialize the pattern buffer explicitly.
 Octo will initialize the pattern buffer to zeroes, so without initialization no sound will occur when the buzzer goes off.

 The overloading of `i` as a means of specifying the address of the new pattern buffer is a bit inconvenient, but existing instruction encodings don't permit any other way to specify a 12-bit immediate value.
-Memory banks (as described in Banking) will be respected by this instruction.
 The `audio` instruction is placed in unpopulated space in the `0xF`-prefix instructions.

 Scrolling
 ---------